 Teachable and Udemy are the two most popular options to create & sell online courses and if you’re interested in selling courses, you will need to answer the Teachable vs Udemy question.

 To help you answer this question, I have created an infographic (this is the first infographic I’ve created on this blog and I’m sure you’ll love it) that compares the two online course platforms based on specific criteria.

 Share the infographic on your site:

-The basic difference between the two platforms is that while Teachable is an online platform that allows you to build your course website and sell online courses under your own brand while Udemy is an online marketplace that allows you to list and sell your courses through their platform.
+The basic difference between the two platforms is that while Teachable is an online platform that allows you to build your course website and sell online courses from your own website while Udemy is an online marketplace that allows you to list and sell your courses through their platform.

 While Teachable provides you the infrastructure to sell your courses, it doesn’t market them.
 It is you who is responsible for marketing your courses.

-The upside of using a platform like Teachable is that it gives you complete control over every aspect of creating & selling online courses and is thus ideal for running an online course business.
+The upside of using a platform like Teachable is that it gives you complete control over every aspect of creating and selling online courses and is thus ideal for running an online course business.

 It requires you to share a certain percentage (50%) of your course revenue with them (which is fair) but it puts all sorts of restrictions and control on pricing, promotions, access to student data etc.

 As far as I’m concerned, Udemy is a great platform and it is where I made my first dollar as a course creator.
 It was easy to use, helped me get started quickly and most importantly, helped me market my courses.

 However, I am not a fan of using marketplaces as your primary strategy to sell online courses.
 I will share a couple of examples that explain why: